 The university has developed and implemented policies and procedures to protect on-campus employees by ensuring appropriate physical distancing, cleaning and sanitizing of workplace surfaces, and availability of personal protective equipment for on-campus employees.
 More detailed information is available at the link below.Guidance, policies and practices for the workplace

 Throughout the summer, designated faculty and staff, residential students and select student employees will participate in required surveillance testing.
 Testing locations will be expanded as needed.
 Surveillance testing on campus is free for all faculty, staff and students.
 The process itself can be completed in five minutes or less, which we hope helps participants incorporate testing into their weekly routine.Find details about testing protocols

 Changes to Your Workplace

-Many of the buildings across campus will have changes to doors for entry and exit to encourage physical distancing.
-Buildings will also have signage to direct traffic flow and to reinforce safety measures.
+Many buildings have separate doors for entry and exit, and signs directing traffic flow.
 NC State Facilities is implementing protocols for cleaning high-touch surfaces on campus, such as elevator buttons, vending machines, bathrooms and other areas.